krzosa/Sublime_RemedyBG/README.md

 cd "%appdata%\Sublime Text\Packages"
 git clone https://github.com/krzosa/Sublime_RemedyBG
 ```

-Launch Sublime (maybe you will need Package Control + and call Package Control: Satisfy Dependencies?)
+- Make sure you have package control (Ctrl + Shift + P => Install Package Control)
+- Ctrl + Shift + P => Satisfy Dependencies
+- Restart Sublime

 Optional:

-* Add remedy_executable to your settings if remedybg is not on your path or has different name.
+- If remedybg is not on your path or has different name, change remedy_executable in your personal sublime settings, look at Remedy.sublime-settings for syntax reference.
-* Setup vcvarsall, Look at vcvarsall section in readme.
+- Setup visual studio developer's prompt or "vcvarsall", look at vcvarsall section in readme.

+### Usage

+By default plugin binds to standard debugger hotkeys.
+You can edit them in your personal sublime keybindings, look at "Default.sublime-keymap" for syntax reference.
+- Ctrl + F10: Run to cursor
+- F5: Start debugging
+- Shift + F5: Stop debugging
+- F9: Set breakpoint
+- Ctrl + Shift + F5 - Restart debugging

-### Build before debugging
+### Bonus: Build before debugging

 Sadly Sublime doesn't allow for querying of currently chosen build system.
 Neither does it allow for effective hook into the builtin ```build``` command